mashrurmorshed/Drowsy-Driver-Detection-System/README.md

 System to detect driver drowsiness using HOG facial landmarks.

 #Team Members:
--Mashrur Mahmud Morshed
+-Mashrur Mahmud Morshed<br>
--Hasan Tanvir Iqbal
+-Hasan Tanvir Iqbal<br>
--Mazharul Islam Rishad
+-Mazharul Islam Rishad<br>

-Implementation done on a computer scale; pending Raspberry Pi model.
+Implementation done on a computer scale; pending Raspberry Pi model.<br>

 Also has some auxillary studies on HOG landmarks, like:
 -Gaze tracking